nemonik/Intellect/README.md

-_My appologies, a better readme will follow..._
+_My apologies, a better readme will follow..._

 # Overview

 Let's clear up what Intellect is.

-Intellect is a DSL (“Domain-Specific Language”) and Rule Engine for Python I auhtored for expressing policies to orchestrate and control a dynamic network defense cyber-security platform being researched in The MITRE Corporation's Innovation Program.
+Intellect is a DSL (“Domain-Specific Language”) and Rule Engine for Python I authored for expressing policies to orchestrate and control a dynamic network defense cyber-security platform being researched in The MITRE Corporation's Innovation Program.